mikenizo808/Increasing-XMRig-Performance-on-Ubuntu/README.md

 *Tip: If in doubt, or you just do not care, you can always just run `xmrig` as `sudo` and the `msr` will be handled automatically by default.
 However, now you know how to get the best of both worlds (security and high hashrate).*

 ## Summary
 In this write-up we walked through some techniques to increase performance of `xmrig` mining on `Ubuntu`.
-By following these steps, my hasrate went from 4000 to 8000, though your results will vary.
+By following these steps, my hashrate went from 4000 to 8000, though your results will vary.
 Have fun!